-Our ambition is to take a leading role in this sector in Serbia in the period ahead, says Mayor Vidoje Petrović.
+Our ambition is to take a leading role in this sector in Serbia in the period ahead, says Mayor of Loznica, Vidoje Petrović.

 We currently provide citizens and the economy with 31 services, and in the following period we have genuine ambitions to assume the leading role in this sphere in Serbia